-To clear any overhead obstructions, the chimney may be offset using a 30° Offset/Return, Catalog Number SL330.
-Figure 9 and Table 1 enable selection of the appropriate chimney components when using Offsets and Returns.
+To clear any overhead obstructions, the chimney may be offset using a 30° Offset/Return, Catalog Number SL430.
+Figure 10 and Table 1 enable selection of the appropriate chimney components when using Offsets and Returns.
+For Offset/Return installations, Figure 9B illustrates the minimum height from the bottom of the fireplace to the top of the first Chimney Section, SL412.
+An arrangement, using either an SL412, SL418, SL436 or SL448 as the first Chimney Section, is required when Offsets/Returns are used anyplace in the system.